 ActiveCampaign vs. Klaviyo

-Two full-featured, well-loved email marketing tools, there are no bad choices when choosing between ActiveCampaign and Klaviyo.
+There ‘s no bad choice when you’re choosing between ActiveCampaign and Klaviyo.
 However, there may be a slightly better option depending on your industry.
 The big deciding factor: do you sell hard goods or services?

 Klaviyo was built to serve e-commerce stores while ActiveCampaign specializes in marketing automation for service-based business.

-If you’re looking for the best marketing automation tool and aren’t too worried about customizations, ActiveCampaign is your best bet, said Yisrael Segall, senior marketing consultant at Geffen Resources.
+If you’re looking for the best marketing automation tool and aren’t too worried about customizations, ActiveCampaign is your best bet, said Yisrael Segall, senior demand generation marketer at floLIVE.

 Like Klaviyo, ActiveCampaign includes all major integrations and custom automations — like the lead generation magnet delivery one diagrammed below — are its bread and butter.

-Capable of nearly every automation imaginable — from mapping (shown above) to sales (CRM), dynamic, start-and-stop automations — ActiveCampaign is a system junkie’s dream come true.
+Capable of nearly every automation imaginable — from mapping to start-and-stop automations — ActiveCampaign is a system junkie’s dream come true.

-Similar to the Mailchimp-Klaviyo comparison, ActiveCampaign’s $9 per month for 500 subscribers plan makes it cheaper to get started.
-That said, you’ll pay more than six times more for advanced features like performance reporting, attribution and A/B testing with ActiveCampaign.
+Like Mailchimp, ActiveCampaign is cheaper than Klaviyo at the start.
+That said, you’ll pay more than 6X more for advanced features like performance reporting, attribution and A/B testing with ActiveCampaign.

-“Klaviyo for ecom, ActiveCampaign for everything else,” Deep3 growth consultant (and eCommerce aficionado) Bayo Dele told MarketerHire.
+“Klaviyo for [e-commerce], ActiveCampaign for everything else,” deep3 growth consultant (and e-commerce aficionado) Bayo Ojo told MarketerHire.

 Why?
-Klaviyo has superior segmentation, he explained, but ActiveCampaign’s intuitive design and robust marketing automation make it a great choice for “virtually everything else.”
+Klaviyo has superior segmentation, he explained, but ActiveCampaign has a more intuitive design and better marketing automations.

 Validity vs. GlockApps